sourcegraph/sourcegraph-public-snapshot/docs/config/authentication.md

 ### Resetting passwords

-To reset passwords, users must contact the admin to generate a password reset link.
-This link can be used by the user to set a new password.
-Admins can run this command to obtain a password reset link for a user:
+If an SMTP server is not configured for your Sourcegraph server, admins must generate password reset links for users who lose or need to change their password, by running this command:

-	src user reset-password <email@domain.com>
+	src user reset-password -e <email@domain.com>

+or

+	src user reset-password -l <login>

-where `<email@domain.com>` is the email associated with the registered user account.
+where `<email@domain.com>` is the email address and `<login>` is the login name associated with the registered user account.
 This will output a reset link which should be given to the user.

 ## LDAP